Kiki Kaikai

-is a shoot 'em up video game developed and published by Taito for arcades in 1986.
+is a 1986 shoot 'em up video game developed and published by Taito for arcades.
 Set in Feudal Japan, the player assumes the role of a Shinto shrine maiden who must use her o-fuda scrolls and gohei wand to defeat renegade spirits and monsters from Japanese mythology.
 The game is noteworthy for using a traditional fantasy setting in a genre otherwise filled with science fiction motifs.

 The game received a number of home ports, both as a stand-alone title and as part of compilations.
-The original arcade game was only ever released in Japan, but a bootleg version called Knight Boy was released outside Japan.
-Kiki Kaikai was followed by a sequel for the Super NES in 1992 known as Pocky & Rocky outside Japan.
-The series, known as Kiki Kaikai in Japan and Pocky & Rocky outside Japan, has continued since then and includes several games.
+Taito would license the rights of the game to Natsume, who developed a sequel for the Super NES in 1992, known as Pocky & Rocky outside Japan.
+The series, known as Kiki Kaikai in Japan and Pocky & Rocky outside Japan, has continued since then under Natsume Atari.

 Plot

 The game follows the adventures of "Sayo-chan", a young Shinto shrine maiden living in Feudal Japan.
 One night, while Sayo-chan is fanning a ceremonial fire, she is visited by the Seven Lucky Gods, who warn her of a great, impending danger.
 Suddenly, a band of mischievous youkai appear and kidnap the gods, quickly retreating to a faraway mountain range.
 Sayo-chan, determined to help the gods, sets off on a journey across the countryside, where she confronts a number of strange creatures from Japanese mythology, including obake, and yurei.